In the Name of Allah, the Most Gracious, the Most Merciful

 This permanent (determined) system of cause and effect has been explained repeatedly in different ways.
 On the contrary, deep reflection on this system of causes and means has been commanded.
 To give certainty about its unchangeable nature, it has been said:

-And if there were a Quran (or a book of mantras) whose recitation (or chanting) could cause mountains to move, or the earth to shrink instantly, or the dead to speak — even then they would not believe.
+4. And if there were a Quran (or a book of mantras) whose recitation (or chanting) could cause mountains to move, or the Earth to shrink instantly, or the dead to speak — even then they would not believe.

 The reality is that all such things are acts of Allah’s power.